 To avoid falling into this trap you only need to follow one simple rule: if you don’t use it, don’t cut out a coupon for it.
 Focusing is the key to ensuring you’re not using more time and energy than necessary and that you’re sticking to a SIMPLE coupon strategy.

 By all means, if you think you might use something or want to try something new, then cut out the coupon.
-But don’t cut coupons for items you know you don’t like.
+But don’t cut coupons for items you know you don’t like or need.
 It will only cause you to spend time cutting out the coupon and looking for the item, money on buying the item, and then waste when you throw it away 6 months later when it’s expired.

 The one exception to this rule is if you are a person that regularly buys items specifically to donate them.
 Most people don’t do this, but some do.
 If you are one of those people, then cut out the coupons whether you’ll use it or not.
 You can always add it to your donate pile.

 To get more of the coupons for things you do use, ask friends, family, and neighbors for their coupon inserts.
 Don’t go any further than that.
 Anything more and you’ll be investing more time and energy than necessary.
 It’s always good to have a few of each in case you stumble upon a really great deal, but you really don’t need more than a couple of the same coupon.
 Trust me.